Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Numerical Setup

+Our models do not include a classical bulge.
+We seek to examine the multi-mode spiral arms that form naturally prior to bar formation in 3D exponential disks exhibiting different stability levels, modified solely by resolution and halo concentration.
+Including a bulge influences the kinematics and density structures of the disk within the bulge's effective radius, which in turn impacts the properties of spiral arms, particularly in the inner regions.
+Indeed, the introduction of random kinetic energy, characterized by the ratio of rotational kinetic energy to total gravitational potential energy, affects the system's stability \citep{ostriker73, kwak17}.
+Therefore, rather than incorporating a massive bulge to entirely prevent bar formation and alter disk dynamics, we focus on the characteristics of spirals and their evolution in exponential disks before and briefly after bar formation.

-Finally, to examine the influence of the dark matter halo on spiral structure formation, we construct two models with different star-to-halo particle mass ratios and one model with a fixed potential halo instead of a live halo.
-In the r1c16hdm model (where `hdm' stands for high dark matter resolution), we increase the number of halo particles by a factor of 10 while keeping the number of disk particles unchanged.
-To examine the impact of the star-to-halo particle mass ratio, we reduce the number of halo particles by a factor of 10 in the r1c16ldm model (where `ldm' stands for low dark matter resolution).
-In the r1c16fdm model, `fdm' refers to a `fixed dark matter' halo potential.
+Finally, to examine the influence of the DM halo on spiral structure formation, we construct two models with different star-to-halo particle mass ratios and one model with a fixed potential halo instead of a live halo.
+In the r1c16hdm model (where `hdm' stands for high DM resolution), we increase the number of halo particles by a factor of 10 while keeping the number of disk particles unchanged.
+To examine the impact of the star-to-halo particle mass ratio, we reduce the number of halo particles by a factor of 10 in the r1c16ldm model (where `ldm' stands for low DM resolution).
+In the r1c16fdm model, `fdm' refers to a `fixed DM' halo potential.
 We refer to these three models as \emph{halo models}.

-We use the same softening length for both the disk and halo to account for the large variation in the number of dark matter halo particles across some of our models.
+We use the same softening length for both the disk and halo to account for the large variation in the number of DM halo particles across some of our models.
 The softening lengths are determined based on the mean particle separation in the disk within the effective radius.
 For the r1 and r2 models, we adopt softening lengths of 0.03 kpc and 0.01 kpc.
 However, Model r1c16ldm has $N_{\rm{DM}}=1.14\times10^6$ particles with $m_{\rm{DM}}/m_\star = 100$, for which a larger DM softening value is often considered, so we additionally evolve the same model with a 0.6 kpc DM softening length and name it r1c16ldmsf06 (see Appendix \ref{appendix:additional}).